Telesphore-Uwabera/Summative-Project-Multilingual-File-Manager-Application/README1.md

 Feel free to modify or extend the APIs based on your project’s needs!
 Let me know if you need any further clarification or modifications!
 ```

-This **README.md** provides all the necessary details about the setup, API usage, and instructions to test the platform with Postman.
-Make sure to replace `your-username` with your actual GitHub username and adapt the MongoDB URI and JWT secret in your `.env` file.